When You Don’t Feel Like Worshiping

 Jesus called that hypocrisy: “You hypocrites!
 Well did Isaiah prophesy of you, when he said: ‘This people honors me with their lips, but their heart is far from me . . .’”
 (Matthew 15:7–8)

 But if our hearts are feeling far from God, and we’re not supposed to just go through the motions, what else can we do?

 Learning from David

 So what happened between feeling stuck in miry clay — and singing praise to God?
-David tells us in verse 1: “I waited patiently for the Lord.”
+David tells us in Psalm 40:1: “I waited patiently for the Lord.”

 So David did not go through the motions of worship.
 Nor did he give up on worship.
 Instead, he waited patiently for the Lord to help him worship.